 Homeless prevention activities are designed to keep low-income people who are at the highest risk of homelessness from entering homeless services.
 Prevention programs have been retooling to stabilize individuals and families that are at risk of becoming homeless and to improve their stability to avoid future housing crises.
-Prevention programs are funded through Balance of State ESG funds, HOPWA funds, Supportive Services for Homeless Veterans funds, and local private funding.
+The majority of prevention programs are funded through the state's balance of State ESG funds, HOPWA funds, Supportive Services for Homeless Veterans funds, and local private funding.
+Locally the Stanislaus Urban County funds prevention programs through CDBG and ESG funds through the Public Services Program.

-As the Stanislaus CoC begins a system-wide shift to a housing first approach, the Stanislaus CoC has encouraged the conversion of transitional facilities to permanent supportive housing.
+As the CoC begins a system-wide shift to a housing first approach, the CoC has encouraged the conversion of transitional facilities to permanent supportive housing.
 The remaining transitional housing programs are shortening their length of stay to more rapidly exit homeless persons to permanent housing, or they are seeking funding from other systems of care for intensive services for homeless persons facing severe barriers to housing.
 This reflects a new understanding of the purpose of transitional housing rather than continuing to fund it as a routing component of Stanislaus County's homeless housing system.